EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Related Work

 \section{Related Work}

 The following section covers the related work of AV development systems.
 These systems comprise research vehicles for real-world testing and data recording and evaluation processes.
-For a general survey about the state of the art of hardware and software for AVs, we refer to \citep{Yurtsever2020, Badue2021}.
+For a general survey about the state of the art of hardware and software for AVs, we refer to \cite{Yurtsever2020, Badue2021}.

-Since the 1980s, prototypical vehicles have been set up to demonstrate the capabilities of autonomous systems in real-world traffic \citep{Dickmanns2002}.
-Among these are Alvinn \citep{Pomerleau1988}, a camera-end-to-end single-lane following vehicle, VaMoRs \citep{Maurer1995}, a computer vision-based vehicle for lateral and longitudinal guidance, Prometheus \citep{Williams1988} with a 4D-based approach of image-processing.
-Fig. \ref{fig:av_cars} shows some of these iconic cars.
+Since the 1980s, prototypical vehicles have been set up to demonstrate the capabilities of autonomous systems in real-world traffic \cite{Dickmanns2002}.
+Among these are Alvinn \cite{Pomerleau1988}, a camera-end-to-end single-lane following vehicle, VaMoRs \cite{Maurer1995}, a computer vision-based vehicle for lateral and longitudinal guidance, Prometheus \cite{Williams1988} with a 4D-based approach of image-processing.
+Fig.~\ref{fig:av_cars} shows some of these iconic cars.
 Based on these milestones, Table~\ref{tab:res_vehicles} outlines research vehicle platforms.
 It can be observed that most work on AV research vehicles focuses on the real vehicle setup, including sensors and computing platforms.
 None of them offers a digital twin of the presented vehicle.

-Several works focus on the requirements for an AV sensor setup \citep{Broggi2010, Chen2012} and how to fulfill them \citep{Cho2014, Brummelen2018, Leonard2008, Taraba2018, Campbell2018, Furgale2013}.
-Furthermore, various research institutions use vehicles with sensors and computation hardware to gather data from road scenarios \citep{Geyer2020, Ligocki2020, Burnett2022, Carballo2020}.
-Since these vehicles are not used for testing and evaluating self-driving software, we are not going into further detail here.
+Several works focus on the requirements for an AV sensor setup~\cite{Broggi2010, Chen2012} and how to fulfill them~\cite{Cho2014, Brummelen2018, Leonard2008, Taraba2018, Campbell2018, Furgale2013}.
+Furthermore, various research institutions use vehicles with sensors and computation hardware to gather data from road scenarios~\cite{Geyer2020, Ligocki2020, Burnett2022, Carballo2020}.
+However, these vehicles are not used for testing and evaluating self-driving software.